Forecast error growth: A dynamic-stochastic model: Error growth in the SDE model and in NWP models

 \subsection{Fitting procedure}

 We use ensemble Kalman inversion (EKI)\cite{iglesias_ensemble_2013} to fit the parameters of the SDE~\eqref{eq:SDE_add} to the NWP model error growth curves.
 EKI is derivative-free, which makes it an especially attractive method for parameter estimation in SDEs.
 It has previously been used for fitting SDE parameters in Schneider et al. (2021)\cite{schneider_learning_2021}.
-We only briefly describe EKI here; see also Chada (2022)\cite{chada_review_2022} and Calvello et al. (2024)\cite{calvello_ensemble_2024} for more detailed introductions.
+We only briefly describe EKI here; see also Chada (2022)\cite{chada_review_2022}, Calvello et al. (2024)\cite{calvello_ensemble_2024}, and Vernon et al. (2025)\cite{vernon_nesterov_2025} for more detailed introductions.

 EKI is an iterative ensemble method for approximately minimizing with respect to $\theta$ a cost function of the form